 Consumers might be conditioned to expect friction, but they don’t need it.
 Customer service expert and author, Shep Hyken, describes friction as “…anything that makes doing business with someone anything other than easy.”

 Honestly, we think saying consumers expect to see friction is an excuse.
 Dig deeper into the source.
 Does the company saying that friction is necessary offer a frictionless option?
 Likely they do not.

-A great example of the difficulty is the growing presence of facial recognition on mobile devices and the need today for nearly all liveness detection systems to use a challenge-response process, requiring users to blink, turn their heads, move the camera, follow a red dot on a screen, etc. At best it slows people down.
+A great example of difficulty in the “no pain, no trust” debate is the growing presence of facial recognition on mobile devices and the need today for nearly all liveness detection systems to use a challenge-response process, requiring users to blink, turn their heads, move the camera, follow a red dot on a screen, etc. At best it slows people down.
 At worst, it’s difficult to use and results in frustration.
 Wouldn’t passive facial liveness be highly preferable?
 Or will some people be skeptical of a technology that eliminates the need for a password while improving security and user experience?